 We all knew his days were numbered and therefore most people didn’t give him the time of day.
-On the one hand I felt bad for him because I knew his former team and division was fairly relaxed and ours was a completed change of pace.
-On the other, it pissed me off as he had to adapt but didn’t seem to care to.
+On the one hand I felt bad for him because I knew his former team and division was fairly relaxed and ours was a complete change of pace.
+On the other, it pissed me off as he had to adapt but didn’t seem to care so much.
 His performance directly affected all of us.
 And layoffs were prevalent those days.

 In any event, I still took time to chat with him and to get to know him on a personal level.
 This went on for months.
 Then one Tuesday he came in to work unusually late and wearing jeans.
 A major faux pas.

-Marius: sporting a cool smile and an expression which clearly stated there was no need to worry “step out with me.
+Sporting a cool smile and an expression which clearly stated there was no need to worry, Marius just smiled.
+“Step out with me.
 I’ve got something to tell you.”

 I knew then and there that something had changed.
-Irrespective of his usual lazy behaviour I knew he cared for the job – he had a family after all.
+Irrespective of his past behaviour I knew he cared for the job – he had a family after all.
 But the look on his face now said otherwise.
-In the words of Obama it was ‘time for change.’

-As he walked past our Managing Director (MD) – this guy had asked us where Marius was on several occasions that morning – Marius tapped on the MD’s shoulder, said “hi” and kept walking.
+As he walked past our Managing Director – the same guy who had asked us where Marius was on several occasions that morning – Marius tapped on the senior banker’s shoulder, said “Hi” and kept walking.